Archaeologists in Greece discover largest Mycenean era carved tomb

 Screen Shot 2017 09 12 at 11.33.39 am

 The tomb is said to be the size of a small house and belonged to a Bronze Age nobleman with an admiration for jewellery.
-According to the Culture Ministry, the 3,350-year-old chamber is an important center of the Mycenaean era, which belonged to a man who was 40 to 50 years old when he died.
+According to the Culture Ministry, the 3,350-year-old chamber is an important centre of the Mycenaean era, which belonged to a man who was 40 to 50 years old when he died.

-“Specifically, the tomb is the ninth-largest chamber tomb out of roughly 4,000 excavated in the last 150 years,” the Culture Ministry said.
+“Specifically, the tomb is the ninth-largest chamber out of roughly 4,000 excavated in the last 150 years,” the Culture Ministry said.

-The 42-square-meter (452-square-foot) grave was only used once and the nobleman's tomb contained pottery vessels sheathed in tin, bronze horse bits, jewellery, bow fittings and arrowheads, the Ministry added.
+The 42-square-meter (452-square-foot) grave was only used once, and the nobleman's tomb contained pottery vessels sheathed in tin, bronze horse bits, jewellery, bow fittings and arrowheads, the Ministry added.

 GCT Team